reelyactive/chickadee/README.md

 __chickadee__ is a contextual associations store and a core module of the [Pareto Anywhere](https://www.reelyactive.com/pareto/anywhere/) open source software of the [reelyActive technology platform](https://www.reelyactive.com/technology/).

-Specifically, __chickadee__ associates wireless device identifiers with metadata such as a URL, a tag, a directory, and/or a position.  __chickadee__ can run standalone, although it is usually run together with its peer modules.
+Specifically, __chickadee__ associates wireless device identifiers with metadata such as a URL, a tag, a directory, and/or a position.
+Additionally, it provides a contextual API when coupled with live data from a [barnacles](https://github.com/reelyactive/barnacles/) instance.  __chickadee__ can run standalone, although it is usually run together with its peer modules.

 Installation